alioso/plbear/README.md

 Bear Skin is the default theme for the [Bear](https://github.com/zivtech/bear), which is a Drupal starter kit installation profile that can be used for building a new Drupal site.
 Bear Skin does not rely on the profile.
 Therefore, it **can be used as a standalone [starter theme](https://www.drupal.org/node/323993)**.

 ## Getting started

 Before getting started, make sure that you have the latest version of [node.js](https://nodejs.org/en/) and [yeoman](http://yeoman.io/) installed.
+Also, you will need to have composer installed.
+On a Mac, this is easiest with homebrew.

+Next, install pattern lab dependencies from Composer. `cd` to the patter-lab directory and execute `composer install`.

+Then, generate the base pattern lab files. `cd` back to the theme directory and run `php pattern-lab/core/console --generate`.
+If everything went well, you should have a `public` directory inside the `pattern-lab` directory.

+### Gulp config

+The default settings used for Gulp are located in `default.gulpfile.yml`.
+These settings include things like paths, settings, etc.

+You can override any of the settings by duplicating the default file and renaming it to `gulpfile.yml`.
+Then, change any settings you want.
+This file is ignored in Git.

+Also, individual gulp tasks live in the `gulp-tasks` directory.

+### Building CSS

 To start building CSS, you have to first install all of the gulp dependencies. `cd` to the project directory in your terminal and run:
 ```sh
 $ npm install
 ```